Snyk’s security team, based in Israel, maintains our vulnerability database.

 Currently patches are unavailable for Ruby projects.

-We at snyk value the security community and believe that responsible disclosure of security vulnerabilities helps us ensure the security and privacy of the users.
+We at snyk value the security community and believe that responsible disclosure of security vulnerabilities in open source packages helps us ensure the security and privacy of the users.
 A responsible disclosure program includes a policy with clear and simple rules of engagement for security researchers to report vulnerabilities they discover.
 It protects both the developer and researcher, while allowing developers to safely benefit from vulnerabilities discovered by researchers.
 Security vulnerabilities can be reported to us, and we will manage the responsible disclosure procedure, (1) receiving the report, (2) notifying the developer, (3) coordinating the fix and (4) publicly disclosing the vulnerability giving full credit to the researcher.

 Receiving the submitted vulnerability report from the researcher/reporter, sent to firstname.lastname@example.org.
 Snyk will verify and document each reported vulnerability prior to developer notification.

 2. Developer Notification

 The first phase of the public disclosure process, with a goal to provide vulnerability details necessary for the developer to begin their internal resolution process.

 If the developer has not acknowledged receipt within 30 business days of the original notification, Snyk will retransmit the vulnerability details to the original contact and at least one secondary contact, if a secondary contact is publicly available.
 If the developer allows an additional ten business days to elapse following the second notification (40 business days since original notification) without acknowledging the information, vulnerability details will be re-sent not only to the previous two contacts, but also to customers or other stakeholders at Snyk’s discretion.